Hossein-Fallahi/Fallahi-Bioinformatics-Lab/_members/Behrouz Moradi.md

   github:
 ---

 Behrouz Moradi is a PhD student at Razi University.
-He is investigating the link between cisplatin and miRNA epression in Breast Cancer cell lines.
+He is investigating the lncRNAs regulatory netwroks in breast cancer under hypoxia and hyper/hypoglycemia.